SamAttwood/recipes/mediterraneanPotatoes.md

 ## Ingredients

-1 tsp of thyme
+1-2 tsp of thyme/oregano/basil (either one in particular or a mix, both is fine)

-1 tsp of paprika
+1-2 tsp of paprika

 1/2 lemon (use the other half as a garnish)